 During the beam tests in 2013 the detector was operated in power pulsing mode.
 Power pulsing implies a periodical shutdown and re-launch of the bias currents that polarise the various stages of the ASIC.
 In general the results obtained in power pulsed mode and in normal mode agree very well with each other.
-With the conclusion of the beam tests in 2012 and 2013 the concept and implementation of the Ecal layers have been validated.
-The next step is to produce a stack of layers with dimensions 18x18cm2.
+With the conclusion of the beam tests in 2012 and 2013 small design defects were found and corrected, validating the concept and implementation of the ECAL layers.
+The next step is to produce a stack of layers with dimensions 18×18cm² (4 wafers).
 For this interface cards for 16 ASICs (in contrast to 4 up to know) have been developed.
 These are at hand now and are tested in the laboratory.
 The fabrication of these layers requires gluing four wafers onto the interface cards.
 This is a delicate procedure since the wafers are fragile and expensive.
 A gluing robot is under development and the technology is now tested with unprocessed wafers that have the same mechanical characteristics as ‘real’ wafers.
-It is expected that first layers
+It is expected that first layers will be produced starting from January 2015.